SchmidtDSE/maize-loss-climate-experiment/README.md

 Note that the visualizations are also invoked through `paper/viz/render_images.sh` for the paper.

+### Other data
+Note that an archive of [UDSA Risk Management Agency (RMA) Summary of Business (SOB) data](https://www.rma.usda.gov/tools-reports/summary-of-business) is also provided at our [usda_rma_sob.zip](https://ag-adaptation-study.pub/data/usda_rma_sob.zip).
+In addition to original format, all SOB datasets are given in Avro format where possible with standardized formatting / encoding.
+A subset of these data are considered within our paper as supporting evidence.
+See the README within the data archive for further details.

 ### Paper
 Due to the complexities of the software install, the only officially supported way to build the paper is through the Docker image.
 First update the data: